-Forecasts for achieving the monitoring indicators.
 Despite shortcomings in the coordination of communication about EU funds in 2018, the effectiveness of Objective 12.1 is sufficient in terms of the achievements of the output and result indicators.
 The value of Indicator P.S.431 'Annual average number of unique visitors of the EU funds website' is close to the target value to be achieved by 2023 (the target has been achieved by 93%).
 In 2017, the website www.esinvesticijos.lt was visited by 186 615 unique visitors.
 Two other output indicators - P.S.429 'A wide information campaign implemented to inform about the launching of the Operational Programme' and P.S.430 'Implemented information and communication campaigns' - are linked with the communication campaigns being implemented.
-A widespread campaign was successfully accomplished at the beginning of the implementation of the Programme, and the progress of thematic communication campaigns is non-uniform.
-During the period under assessment, 6 of the 60 planned communication efficiency indicators, campaigns were carried out more successfully by the Ministry of Environment, the Ministry of Economy and Innovation, Invega, and ESFA, while most organisational difficulties in planning of activities and procurement of services for the implementation of those activities were faced by the Ministry of Health and the Ministry of Culture.
+A widespread campaign was successfully accomplished at the beginning of the implementation of the Programme, and the progress of thematic communication campaigns were completed.
+In terms of the performance of annual plans and achievement of communication efficiency indicators, campaigns were carried out more successfully by the Ministry of Environment, the Ministry of Economy and Innovation, Invega, and ESFA, while most organisational difficulties in planning of activities and procurement of services for the implementation of those activities were faced by the Ministry of Health and the Ministry of Culture.